MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/config-setting-overview.md

 You configure and stage changes in the Microsoft Managed Desktop admin portal.
 For more information, see [Customize configurable settings](config-setting-ref.md).

 **Step 3: Communicate changes**
 Communicate information about upcoming changes to your users.
+For each deployment, complete the communication that is part of your change management processes.
+You should clearly communicate any change that impacts how a user works, or what they will see on their devices.

 **Step 4: Deploy changes** – Deploy your changes, starting with the Test ring.
 The Test ring allows you to validate and troubleshoot any issues in a ring with fewer devices, before deploying changes to larger groups of devices.
 If you run into any issues, you can revert the change, update the setting, and stage a new deployment.
-Microsoft Managed Desktop recommends that you follow the structured approach and deploy first to Test, and then to First, Fast, and then Broad.
+Microsoft Managed Desktop recommends that you follow the structured approach and deploy in this order: Test, First, Fast, and then Broad.

-You deploy changes in the Microsoft Managed Desktop admin portal.
+All configurable settings are managed using the Microsoft Managed Desktop admin porta.
 For more information, see [Deploy changes](config-setting-deploy.md).

 **Step 5: Track changes** – Track the progress for your changes on Deployment status.
 For each setting, you can:
 - **Track progress** – Track status after you deploy the change.
-The status will change to In progress, and then either Complete, or Failed.
+The status will change to **In progress**, and then either **Complete**, or **Failed**.
+If a deployment fails, a support request is automatically opened for Microsoft Managed Desktop Operations to investigate the issue.
 - **See version deployed** – Each deployed change has a version number.
 - **Revert changes** – Reverting a change stops the current deployment, and reverts all rings to the last changes that was deployed to all rings.
 You are rolling back to the last-known-good setting value.

-If you have any issues, [open a support request](admin-support.md) with Microsoft Managed Desktop Operations.
+If a deployment has failed, or you are can't revert a change, [open a support request](admin-support.md) with Microsoft Managed Desktop Operations.

 For more information, see [Deploy and track configurable settings](config-setting-deploy.md).